Boussau/boussau.github.io/tutorials/TP3_JC_PhylogenyReconstruction/index.md

 ---

-This tutorial demonstrates how to set up a Jukes and Cantor (1969, herafter named JC69) model of nucleotide substitution, and then how to perform simulations and phylogenetic inference using this model.
+This tutorial demonstrates how to set up a Jukes and Cantor (1969, herafter named JC) model of nucleotide substitution, and then how to perform simulations and phylogenetic inference using this model.
-JC69 is the simplest model for describing nucleotide sequence evolution.
+JC is the simplest model for describing nucleotide sequence evolution.
 It is a continuous time Markov chain (ctmc) model.
 In general ctmc models are fully characterized by their instantaneous-rate matrix: